-Anti-Trump protesters fill streets across the globe
+Protesters across globe rally for women's rights

 - Trump disputes inauguration crowd size estimate

-(CNN)Hundreds of thousands of people marched through Washington, D.C., and cities across the globe on Saturday to show how upset and angry they are about the election of President Donald Trump.
+(CNN)More than one million people marched through Washington, D.C., and other American cities Saturday to show support for women's rights and express their discontent over the election of President Donald Trump.

-The Women's March drew members of Congress, world-famous actresses and countless citizens like Joanne Gascoyne of Albany, New York, a 78-year-old retired teacher who traveled to New York City with her daughter and two granddaughters.
+The Women's March drew members of Congress, world-famous actresses and countless citizens like Joanne Gascoyne of Albany, New York a 78-year-old retired teacher who traveled to New York City with her daughter and two granddaughters.

 "I feel people are afraid to vote for a woman for president," Gascoyne said.
 "I'm really here for women and to inspire my granddaughters to carry on."